3.1 – Brexit, the event extraordinaire!

 - The EU formed a single market of sorts where goods, service, and people moved easily across countries.
 So much so that the EU decided to have its own currency called the ‘Euro’.

-- There was a growing debate in UK in the recent times on whether the UK should remain in the EU.
-Many of UK’s citizens believed that UK was better off outside the union as the rules laid out by the EU commission was more taxing on UK’s citizen than actually benefiting them.
+- There was a growing debate in the UK in recent times on whether the UK should remain in the EU.
+Many of UK’s citizens believed that the UK was better off outside the union as the rules laid out by the EU commission was more taxing on the UK’s citizen than actually benefiting them.
 In simpler words – they believe they would progress faster and better economically and as a society being outside the EU.

 - Britain option to exit from the EU was called ‘Brexit’.

-- The UK decided to formally seek its citizens’ vote on 23rd June 2016, where in the citizen would vote for being in or leaving the EU.
-This is called a ‘referendum’
+- The UK decided to formally seek its citizens’ vote on 23rd June 2016, wherein the citizen would vote for being in or leaving the EU.
+This is called a ‘referendum.’

 Now here is where I’m hoping the previous chapter comes to help us J

-Recall in the previous chapter we discussed how a strong economy (defied by inflation, interest rates, trade deficit etc) leads to a strong currency.
+Recall in the previous chapter; we discussed how a strong economy (defied by inflation, interest rates, trade deficit etc.) leads to a strong currency.

-While UK has a trade deficit with the rest of the world, it maintains a trade surplus with EU.
-This should give you a sense of how strongly the UK’s economy is coupled with EU.
+While the UK has a trade deficit with the rest of the world, it maintains a trade surplus with the EU.
+This should give you a sense of how strongly the UK’s economy is coupled with the EU.
 With UK opting out of the EU, its finances are certainly going to take a hit.

 Uncertainty is one thing that the market despises, and given its nature, Brexit has many.
-Therefore as a result, the markets cracked.
+Therefore, as a result, the markets cracked.

-You as a currency trader should be in a position to study the event and understand some basics.
+You, as a currency trader, should be in a position to study the event and understand some basics.
 From my experience, sometimes the best trades are set up backed by simple common sense and basic knowledge.

-Remember if you had studied the event and arrived at a conclusion to not take on a trade, then that in itself would have been a good trade, as the rule of thumb says “when in confusion, do nothing”.
+Remember if you had studied the event and arrived at a conclusion not to take on a trade, then that in itself would have been a good trade, as the rule of thumb says “when in confusion, do nothing”.

 The point is – when you have events of this magnitude around the corner, it is mandatory for you to know what is happening.
-Taking on a trade without the perquisite knowledge is equivalent to a blind speculative bet!
+Taking on a trade without the prerequisite knowledge is equivalent to a blind speculative bet!